davidmoyes22/ai-case-study/README.md

 In Financial Services, as of 2020, approximately **60%** of Americans use some form of online banking which is up from **36%** in 2010.
 We've also seen an increase in federal regulations to help protect users information and assets during that same time period.

 As a result of an ever-evolving market, the Fraud Detection industry has undergone some changes.
 In 2015, there were **785** major data breaches as compared to **3,205** in 2023.
-To keep up with the increased demand, companies like DataVisor have implemented alogorithms and deep-learning models, that are capable of discovering issues without hard coding.
+To keep up with the increased demand, companies like DataVisor have implemented algorithms and deep-learning models that are capable of discovering issues without hard coding.

 ### Main Competitors
 Given the increase in digital fraud it is not surprising that DataVisor has a lot of competitors that are solving similar problems for their customers.
 Sift, ClearSale, SEON.
 Fraud Fighters, Riskified, and Signifyd are among some of the top competitors in the fraud detection space.
-In the table below, we will compare DataVisor to Signifyd anad Riskified to hopefully highlight some opportunities for growth.
+In the table below, we will compare DataVisor to Signifyd and Riskified to hopefully highlight some opportunities for growth.
 Reference [Crunchbase](https://www.crunchbase.com/organization/datavisor/technology) for more thorough definitions of the metrics used below.

 |  | DataVisor | Signifyd |Riskified |
 | ----------- | ----------- |----------- | ----------- |